mhutch/mhutch.github.io/_posts/2011-03-08-monodevelop-tips-code-generation-window.md

 created: 1299603600
 redirect_from: /node/205
 ---
 The Code Generation window can be used to automatically generate code for various patterns, based on existing code.
-It can be triggered from the context menu, or from the <em>Edit->Show Code Generation Window</em> menu.
+It can be triggered from the context menu, or from the _Edit->Show Code Generation Window_ menu.
 On Windows and Linux the keyboard shortcut is <strong>Alt-Insert</strong> and on Mac there's currently no keybinding (if you'd like to suggest one please use the <a href="http://monodevelop.com/index.php?title=Help_%26_Contact">MonoDevelop mailing list</a>).<!--break-->

 The code generation window is shown at the caret location, and its contents are context-dependent.
 For example, within a method it can generate things like null checks for the method's arguments, and in a class body it can generate things like a constructor with parameters that are assigned to properties and fields in the class.